MicrosoftDocs/azure-dev-docs/articles/terraform/create-k8s-cluster-with-aks-applicationgateway-ingress.md

     - These values can be queried using the `terraform output` command.
     - In this section, you create an output file that allows access to the cluster with [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/).

-1. In the example directory, create a file named `terraform.tfvars` and insert the following code.
+1. Create a file named `terraform.tfvars` and insert the following code.

     [!code-terraform[tarcher-move-sample-code-to-github](../../terraform_samples/quickstart/201-k8s-cluster-with-aks-applicationgateway-ingress/terraform.tfvars)]